syncfusion-content/windowsforms-docs/WindowsForms/NumericUpDownExt/Themes-and-Visual-Styles.md

-> Note: The ThemesEnabled property should be set to 'True' for the above settings to take effect.
+N> The ThemesEnabled property should be set to 'True' for the above settings to take effect.

 A sample which demonstrates the ThemesEnabled property and Office 2007 Visual Styles of TextBoxExt control is available in the below sample installation path.